peschue/ai4eu-sudoku/README.md

 Versions are defined in the top of `helper.py`.

-The protobuf files to upload are in directory `acumos/`.
+The protobuf files to upload are in the component directories:

+*  `gui/sudoku-gui.proto`
+*  `evaluator/sudoku-desgin-evaluator.proto`
+*  `aspsolver/asp.proto`

+You do **not** need to upload `orchestrator/orchestrator.proto` anywhere because the generic orchestrator within AI4EU Experiments will automatically assemble a suitable protobuf file.

 For example to onboard the ASP Solver: